Caring Science / Human Caring Theory

 Within the model of transpersonal caring, clinical caritas consciousness is engaged at a foundational ethical level for entry into this framework.
 The nurse attempts to enter into and stay within the other’s frame of reference for connecting with the inner life world of meaning and spirit of the other; together they join in a mutual search for meaning and wholeness of being and becoming to potentiate comfort measures, pain control, a sense of well-being, wholeness, or even spiritual transcendence of suffering.
 The person is viewed as whole and complete, regardless of illness or disease.

-A caring occasion occurs whenever the nurse and another come together with their unique life histories and phenomenal fields in a human-to-human transaction.
+A caring occasion occurs whenever the nurse and another come together, beyond ego, with their unique life histories and phenomenal fields in a human-to-human connection.
 The coming together in a given moment becomes a focal point in space and time.
 It becomes transcendent whereby experience and perception take place, but the actual caring occasion has a greater field of its own in a given moment.
-The process goes beyond itself, yet arises from aspects of itself that become part of the life history of each person, as well as part of some larger, more complex pattern of life.
+The process goes beyond itself yet arises from aspects of itself that become part of the life history of each person, as well as part of some larger, more complex pattern of life.

 ...we learn from one another how to be human by identifying ourselves with others, finding their dilemmas in ourselves.
 What we all learn from it is self-knowledge.
 The self we learn about …is every self.
 IT is universal – the human self.
 We learn to recognize ourselves in others…(it) keeps alive our common humanity and avoids reducing self or other to the moral status of object.

-The dynamic of transpersonal caring (healing) within a caring moment is manifest in a field of consciousness.
-The transpersonal dimensions of a caring moment are affected by the nurse’s consciousness in the caring moment, which in turn affects the field of the whole.
-The role of consciousness with respect to a holographic view of science have been discussed in earlier writings and include the following points:
+The dynamic of transpersonal caring (healing) within a caring moment is manifest in a field of consciousness and intentionality.
+The transpersonal dimensions of a caring moment are affected by the nurse’s consciousness and heart centered presence in the caring moment, which in turn affects the field of the whole.
+The role of consciousness with respect to a holographic view of science has been discussed in earlier writings and include the following points: (Watson 1985, 2008, 2018).

-The whole caring-healing-loving consciousness is contained within a single caring moment.
+The whole caring-healing-loving consciousness energy is contained within a single caring moment.

-Within this context, it is acknowledged that the process is relational and connected; it transcends time, space, and physicality.
+Within this context, it is acknowledged that the process is relational, connected and beyond physical plane.
+It transcends time, space, and physicality.
 The process is intersubjective with transcendent possibilities that go beyond the given caring moment – open to infinity of Cosmic universal Love; mystery, miracles, the mystical, unknowns.

 The Future of Nursing